ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/page-properties.html.markdown

 <td width="19">
 </td>
 <td width="765">
   Auto/Pre Rendering/Post Rendering.
-Properties to help manage [Page Transitions](/developers/user-guide/product-guide/mobile-apps-sites/page-transition-effects) and show an hourglass.
+Properties to help manage <a href="/developers/user-guide/product-guide/mobile-apps-sites/page-transition-effects">Page Transitions</a> and show an hourglass.

 Auto -Pages will be automatically rendered.
 If the time to transition to this page is more them 1500 ms future transitions will automatically show an hourglass